|Site Map | Bulletin Home | Temple University|

 Anticipation of Graduation

 Students must submit an application for graduation using the University online graduation application in Self Service Banner prior to the Continuing Student Registration period for their final semester.
-The Fox School of Business and Management requires students submit an electronic "Intent to Graduate" prior to registration for their final semester.
-Current graduation information is available from the advising web site at www.fox.temple.edu/advising/graduation
+The Fox School of Business and Management requires students to submit an electronic "Request for Graduation Review" prior to registration for their final semester.
+Current graduation information is available from the advising web site.

 Courses Inapplicable to Graduation Requirements